 This credential is for individuals working as part of a clinical treatment or recovery support services team.
 It is not an independent practice credential.
 The primary focus of the CPRM is on alcohol/drug use recovery.
 However, personal recovery history and experience may include areas other than alcohol or drug dependency recovery; with peer mentors providing support only with clients of common experience.

-Experience - 500 hours full- or part-time work experience providing peer recovery support services at a State of Michigan (LARA) licensed treatment or prevention program, or other qualified recovery support provider.
+Experience - 500 hours full- or part-time work experience providing peer recovery support services at a State of Michigan (LARA) licensed treatment or prevention program, or other qualified, approved recovery support provider.
 Experience as a "sponsor" or in self-help groups does not qualify.

 Supervision /Supervised Training - 25 hours of direct supervision performing peer recovery mentor functions related to the MCBAP/IC&RC Peer Recovery Mentor Performance Domains.